sjfricke/Vulkan-glTF-Morph-Target/README.md

 For info how to read in morph targets from a glTF file check out the great two tutorials from the KhronosGroup/glTF-Tutorials repo
 - [Simple Morph Target](https://github.com/KhronosGroup/glTF-Tutorials/blob/master/gltfTutorial/gltfTutorial_017_SimpleMorphTarget.md)
 - [Morph Targets Example](https://github.com/KhronosGroup/glTF-Tutorials/blob/master/gltfTutorial/gltfTutorial_018_MorphTargets.md)

-## How it works

-A future blog post will be up shortly with more details of how it works so you can implement it for your own use

 ### glTF 2.0 Model loading